augustofasano/EPprobit-SN/Illustration.md

 # [1] 9.769963e-15
 ```

-Nevertheless, we see that the efficient implementation allows the computation of the approximate EP posterior moments at massively lower computational time.
+Nevertheless, we see that the efficient implementation allows the computation of the approximate EP posterior moments at a massively lower computational time.

 ```r